 I then moved to a base in the Old Market/Lawrence Hill area, working with various recording studios in the Bristol area to provide a bespoke recording service.

 In October 2018 I moved to a new studio space in Kingswood, Bristol, with a good sized live room and comfortable control room.
+As well as working from the studio in Kingswood, I work in partnership with different studios in the Bristol area, depending on your project.
+This gives a choice of recording spaces.

 I also undertake location recording and can travel to record you at a concert or a place you feel comfortable working in.
 Perhaps you would like to use your favourite piano or record a larger ensemble in a room with suitable acoustics.